antoinelrnld/discord-rag/README.md

 > You can get it by right-clicking on the channel and selecting "Copy ID" in Discord (you will need to enable Developer Mode in the settings).

 ### Using Docker

-Run the following command to start the export process:

 First we start the MongoDB instance if needed:
 ```console